cb372/cats-retry/modules/docs/src/main/mdoc/docs/mtl-combinators.md

 ## `retryingOnSomeErrors`

-This is useful when you are working with an `ApplicativeHandle[M, E]` but you only want to retry on some errors.
+This is useful when you are working with an `Handle[M, E]` but you only want to retry on some errors.

 To use `retryingOnSomeErrors`, you need to pass in a predicate that decides whether a given error is worth retrying.